MasWag/FalCAuN/README.md

 After FalCAuN 1.0, FalCAuN is mainly intended to be used as a library called from a program written in some JVM language, such as Kotlin.
 The CLI interface is still available for backward compatibility, but it is not actively maintained.

 To execute FalCAuN via the CLI interface, you can use the helper shell script `falcaun` in the root directory of the repository.
 The script is a wrapper of the CLI interface of FalCAuN.
 The script is written in POSIX sh and should work on most UNIX-like operating systems.
-An example usage is as follows.
-This takes at least a few minutes for MATLAB start up and another few minutes to falsify all the STL formulas in `./example/AT_M4.stl`.
+An example of usage is as follows.
+This takes at least a few minutes for MATLAB to start up and another few minutes to falsify all the STL formulas in `./example/AT_M4.stl`.
 Please be patient!!

 ```sh
 ./falcaun --stl-file=./example/AT_M4.stl --output-mapper=./example/AT_M4.omap.tsv --input-mapper=./example/AT.imap.tsv --equiv=GA --step-time=1.0 --signal-length=30  --init='cd ./example; initAT' --max-test=50000 --param-names="throttle brake" --ga-crossover-prob=0.5 --ga-mutation-prob=0.01 --population-size=150 --ga-selection-kind=Tournament